Call to action (marketing): Definition

 In marketing, a call to action (CTA) is an instruction to the audience designed to provoke an immediate response, usually using an imperative verb such as "call now", "find out more" or "visit a store today".
-Other types of calls to action might provide consumers with strong reasons for purchasing immediately, such an offer that is only available for a limited time (e.g. 'Offer must expire soon'; 'Limited stocks available') or a special deal usually accompanied by a time constraint (e.g. 'Order before midnight to receive a gift with your order'; 'Two for the price of one for first 50 callers only').
+Other types of calls to action might provide consumers with strong reasons for purchasing immediately, such an offer that is only available for a limited time (e.g. 'Offer must expire soon'; 'Limited stocks available') or a special deal usually accompanied by a time constraint (e.g. 'Order before midnight to receive a gift with your order'; 'Two for the price of one for the first 50 callers only').
 The key to a powerful call to action is to provide consumers with compelling reasons to purchase promptly rather than defer purchase decisions.
-A CTA can be a simple non-demanding request like "choose a colour" or "watch this video", or a much more demanding request.
+A CTA can be a simple, non-demanding request like "choose a colour" or "watch this video", or a much more demanding request.
 An obvious CTA would be a request for the consumer to purchase a product or provide personal details and contact information.
 A CTA often takes the form of a digital image that encourages a lead to move closer towards making a purchase.
-“Click here,” “Download Now,” and “Learn More,” are all examples of CTAs online consumers are already familiar with.
+"Click here", "Download Now" and "Learn More" are all examples of CTAs online consumers are already familiar with.